ylxdzsw/Restful.jl/doc/sections/route.md

 Valid route rules are either a ASCIIString or a Function that accepts a string and returns a Bool. "*" will match any strings.

-For example, there is a few teams, each team has a leader, some members (member ids are 4 letter long) and some projects(project ids are 6 letter long).
+For example, there are a few teams, each team has a leader, some members (member ids are 4 letter long) and some projects(project ids are 6 letter long).
 A tree structure can be like this: